Pluies/Catalyst-Dashboard/README.md

 ## Installation

-This assumes you have Ruby (1.9+), Git, RubyGems and a javascript runtime installed.
+This assumes you have Ruby (1.9+), Git, RubyGems, g++ and a javascript runtime installed.
 For example on Ubuntu:

-    sudo apt-get install ruby1.9.1-full git nodejs
+    sudo apt-get install ruby1.9.1-full git nodejs g++

 Install the required gems: